 The study team considered impacts to elderly populations.
-A variety of access restrictions are included in this Alternative that may make access somewhat less convenient and trips slightly longer for the concentrations of elderly population in the central part of the study area in the towns of Marshfield and Forest and the villages of Mt.
-Calvary and St. Cloud.
+A variety of access restrictions are included in this Alternative that may make access somewhat less convenient and trips slightly longer for the concentrations of elderly population.
+Elderly populations are randomly distributed through the study area, with slightly greater concentrations in the cities of Fond du Lac and Plymouth and the villages of Mt.
+Calvary and St. Cloud, both in the town of Marshfield.
+Elderly populations may need to travel to the urban areas at the ends of the study area for services.
 The access restriction impacts may be offset by reduced highway congestion and safer conditions under this Alternative.

-8 2016 VMT Data from http://wisconsindot.gov/Pages/projects/data-plan/veh-miles/default.aspx
+&lt;sup>9 2016 VMT Data from http://wisconsindot.gov/Pages/projects/data-plan/veh-miles/default.aspx